Engineering Technology Students Are Prepared for Rewarding Careers

 “And all of those concepts have to be put on paper and designed to come to fruition,” Warner says.
 “That’s what engineering technicians do—they take an engineer’s concepts and make them a reality.”

-The PTC Engineering Technology program has produced graduates whose skills and abilities have helped them obtain excellent jobs and pursue advanced degrees for decades.
-Careers that require a high degree of technical expertise tend to be well-paying, Warner says, and that’s true for engineering technology.
-According to the Bureau of Labor Statistics, the median salary for technicians in this field is $54,800.
+“The program has produced graduates whose skills and abilities have helped them obtain excellent jobs and pursue advanced degrees for decades.
+Careers that require a high degree of technical expertise tend to be well-paying,” Warner says, “and that’s true for engineering technology.”

-“Our graduates are really in demand in any field that requires an engineering support function, and every aspect of modern life involves engineering to one degree or another,” says Warner, “so there’s a lot of opportunity out there.”
+“Our graduates are really in demand in any field that requires an engineering support function, and every aspect of modern life involves engineering to one degree or another,” says Warner.
+“So there’s a lot of opportunity out there.”

-Each of the four majors in the program—Electronic Engineering Technology, Mechanical Engineering Technology, Engineering Graphics Technology, and General Engineering Technology—is focused on the needs of employers, so graduates can be sure they’ll be well prepared to enter the job market in their chosen fields.
+Each of the four majors in the program—Electronic Engineering Technology, Mechanical Engineering Technology, Engineering Graphics Technology and General Engineering Technology—is focused on the needs of employers, so graduates can be sure they’ll be well prepared to enter the job market in their chosen fields.

 Warner and her fellow instructors work diligently to make sure students in the program are getting instruction in the latest technology so that the transition into the workplace will be a smooth one.